 Love these, super easy to apply, long lasting.
 I have one complaint: once the pack is opened, the strips dry out and can't be used later on.
 I like using the patterns on only a few nails and doing a solid coordinating colour on the other nails.
 I'm bummed out that the leftover strips can't be saved.

+I got these Sally Hansen nail strips on sale for $2.50.
+They're usually in the $10 range so i've never used them before because I'm addicted to painting my nails.
+So being so cheap, i thought "why not"I'm not sure what they were called but they were a shiny black with a few sparkles.
+I love black nail polish so I was really excited to use them.
 I took off my polish, filed my nails, and then buffed them out a bit.
 I followed the instructions %100, and ended up only being able to use 5 of the strips.
 The rest of them were all stuck to the plastic piece that you're supposed to peel off, and it was impossible to peel it off of the plastic.
 I don't know if maybe my hands were too warm or what, but I only managed to do one hand and then I ran out of usable strips.
 I went back to the drugstore to get another box and they had none left of the kind I used.
 I am very disappointed.
 I also found it very hard to properly place them on my nails, I have very long nails so getting the strips to be even on both sides of my nails was extremely difficult.
 I can't see myself buying these again, even on sale.
 I'll stick to painting my nails.

 Here's how I use these awesome polish strips: I put down a coat of Orly Bonder before applying and a top coat after.
 I love to use these as accent nails or tip with polish (try Kitty Kitty with a vampy red, or I Love Lacey with a black tip!).
 Also, I can use one set for a manicure and pedicure because I have small nails and cut them in half (or thirds for toes).